-Rushion McDonald is a corporate executive-turned-comedian, Two-time Emmy Award-winning Executive Producer, sitcom writer, comedian, host of Money Making Conversations radio show, Ambassador for Perfect Bake Scale, mentor, father, social media specialist and much more.
+Rushion McDonald is a corporate executive-turned-comedian, two-time Emmy Award-winning Executive Producer, three-time NAACP Image Award Winner, host of Money Making Conversations radio show, Ambassador for Perfect Bake Scale, creator of Baker Spotlight recipe library, sitcom writer, mentor, father, social media specialist and much more.
 Rushion McDonald is recognized throughout the entertainment industry for his successes in producing top television shows and hit movies, in addition to being the architect in building the Steve Harvey global media brand.
-McDonald’s list of production credits includes television’s Family Feud, The Jamie Foxx Show and Sister, Sister, Steve Harvey Talk Show, Evidence of Innocence and the films Think Like a Man and Think Like a Man Too.
+McDonald’s list of production credits includes television’s Family Feud, The Jamie Foxx Show, Sister, Sister, Steve Harvey Talk Show, Evidence of Innocence and the films Think Like a Man and Think Like a Man Too.

 Rushion McDonald grew up in the Fifth Ward district of Houston, Texas, as the middle child of nine with six sisters and two brothers.
 Despite his humble beginnings, he learned to never let other people’s expectations limit his dreams or opportunities.
 From an early age, McDonald understood how to make money, whether it was selling photos of couples at parties in high school or making pizzas in his dorm room in college.
 Rushion attended the University of Houston and studied Mathematics and Sociology, degrees which would later fuel his success in marketing and branding.
 While still in college, he served as an Administrative Accountant at IBM, a position only intended to be semester-long, but which grew into a five year career.